 About the Journey:

 This loop is a great day ride, accessible from multiple staging areas experiencing Regional and District Parks, dikes, and other land features connected by regional greenways.
 Visit bird sanctuaries, marshlands and tidal flats, with a number of key historical features along the way.
 The village of Ladner makes a great rest stop, especially on Market Days.
 Completing the loop of 67 km counts for two sub-loops, 33a and 33b.
-Note that there may be detours involving the cut-off routing on 52nd Street due to a watermain being intalled along this routing until later in 2017.
 This cut-off is the division between c33a to the west and c33b to the east.
 All these loops are best done counterclockwise, especially the c33b loop that takes in River Road and puts the cyclists nearer to the river bank.

 See the full description in 'Directions' below.
 Go to the following links for: